doughinesjr/reqres-playwright-api-tests/README.md

 # Reqres Playwright API Tests

 This repository contains API tests for the [Reqres](https://reqres.in/) public API using [Playwright](https://playwright.dev/docs/test-api-testing).
+The tests can be run both on Github and locally.

 ## Table of Contents